liudonghua123/html_to_markdown/README.md

 - **Monaco Editor Integration**: Rich text editing with syntax highlighting for both HTML and Markdown
 - **Live Preview**: Real-time Markdown preview with GitHub styling
 - **URL-based Selector Rules**: Configure custom CSS selectors for specific URL patterns
+- **Smart Rule Matching**: Priority-based rule matching to use the most specific rule first
+- **Import/Export Settings**: Import and export configuration to backup or share settings
 - **Content Sanitization**: Optional DOMPurify integration for security
 - **Custom CSS Editor**: Add custom styles to the extension UI
 - **Copy Functionality**: Copy content from any active tab with one click